An Introduction to the CP Algorithm Text Configuration

 Running your code

-In addition to the --submission-dir argument you have been using to run your jobs, ATestRun_eljob.py also accepts an argument for --config-path that points to the configuration text.
+ATestRun_eljob.py accepts an argument for --config-path that points to the configuration text (you can see at the top of the macro how it does that).
 Try running with the new command:

 In general, the path to the text file should be how the file is accessed from the run directory (hence the ../source/... syntax seen above).